nikolastojadinov/PurpleMusicApp/replit.md

-# MobileBeats - React Native Music Player App
+# Spotify-like Music Streaming App

 ## Overview

-MobileBeats is a React Native mobile music player application built with Expo.
-The app provides a modern music streaming interface with a dark purple theme, featuring a home screen with song listings and a dedicated player screen for music playback.
-The application uses React Navigation for screen transitions and includes mock song data for demonstration purposes.
+A dark-themed mobile music streaming app built with React that mimics Spotify's interface.
+Features black background, transparent white header with logo and profile icon, bottom navigation with Home, Search, Liked Songs, and My Playlists sections, and homepage with horizontal scroll sections for Recently Played, Made for You, and Trending Now content.

 ## User Preferences